-The Nevada Donor Network Foundation (NDNF) has established a capital campaign called “End the Wait” to raise $35 million to develop a transplant institute in Nevada.
+Nevada Donor Network together with the Nevada Donor Network Foundation (NDNF) has established a capital campaign called “End the Wait” to raise $35 million to expand transplantation in Nevada.
 This funding will expand the current kidney transplant program and create a new liver transplant program for its initial two years.
-The NDNF, in partnership with Nevada Donor Network (NDN), will recruit qualified physicians, nurses and support staff to Nevada to implement a successful transplant program.
-It is estimated that within 12 months, this program would be fully operational and self-sustaining by month 25.
 Nevada residents will no longer have to seek life-saving care in surrounding states.
 They will be evaluated locally, transplanted locally and cared for locally.

 Plans for expansion across the state are anticipated.
 The transplant institute will plug into existing hospital systems, infrastructure and equipment that is currently available.
 Philanthropic funding from the community will primarily go into hiring the required healthcare transplant experts and covering the cost of patient care, including the procedure itself, until achieving CMS certification.